Patiala and East Punjab States Union: Administration

+In 1953, the number of districts in PEPSU was reduced from eight to five.
+Fatehgarh Sahib and Kohistan districts were dissolved and merged with Patiala district.
+Amloh and Payal tehsils of Fatehgarh Sahib were merged with Sirhind tehsil, while Dera Bassi tehsil of Kohistan district was merged with Rajpura tehsil.
+Barnala district was also abolished.
+It had four tehsils: Phul, Dhuri, Malerkotla, and Barnala.
+Dhuri, Malerkotla, Barnala, and part of Phul tehsil were transferred to Sangrur district, while the remaining portion of Phul tehsil was merged with Bhatinda district.

 There were four Lok Sabha constituencies in this state.
 Three of them were single-seat constituency: Mohindergarh, Sangrur and Patiala.
 The Kapurthala-Bhatinda Lok Sabha constituency was a double-seat constituency.

 Demography

 The state had a population of 3,493,685 (1951 census), of which 19% was urban.
-The population density was 133/km².
+The population density was 133/km2.
+The state had 64 towns and 5,708 villages.